-If you don’t have the ingredients for making ginseng soup, you can use good quality broth, preferably homemade, whether chicken, pork, beef or fish based.
-If you don’t like pork, substitute chicken or shrimps.
+If you don’t have the ingredients for making ginseng soup, you can use good quality broth, preferably homemade, whether chicken, pork, beef or, if you prefer seafood, fish or shrimp.
+Your choice of broth should, ideally, match your choice of meat that go with the noodles.
 The important thing, really, is to allow the noodles to soften in broth, absorbing all its flavors.

 - Pour the strained ginseng soup in a pan.
 Add the noodles.
 Bring to the boil then turn off the heat.
 Leave to soak for at least 10 minutes.
 Test a noodle, if not cooked enough, pour in half a cup of hot broth into the pan and continue soaking.

 - While the noodles soak, prepare the rest of the ingredients.